kittytastic/Peano-Fork/project/Report/Notes.md

 [x] Fix formatting - Equation 5, put full stop at the end [x] Consistency - 6 face 3D, 4 face 2D

-[ ] Clarify - "Is a majority of engine code"
+[x] Clarify - "Is a majority of engine code"
-[ ] Update wording - ExaHyPE uses a functional programming paradigm (10:42)
+[x] Update wording - ExaHyPE uses a functional programming paradigm (10:42)
-polish exahype
-???
-math = numerics
-Doesnt like Exahype Seciton
+[x] Rewrite - Exahype part

 ## Related Work
-[ ] Clarify - python templating, not c++ templating
-[ ] Fix formatting - Use words for numbers less than 12
+[x] Clarify - python templating, not c++ templating [x] Fix formatting - Use words for numbers less than 12 (12:07)
-(12:07)
-[ ] Fix tone - Remove we believe
+[x] Fix tone - Remove we believe
-[ ] Elaborate - Challenge the term optimisation expert as compiler is the expert.
+[x] Elaborate - Challenge the term optimisation expert as compiler is the expert.
 Replace them with a transform expert which adds separation of concern

 (13:16)
-[ ] Follow on - YATeTo uses this separation of concern [ ] Elaborate - It is not clear if a compiler or BLAS is better, that needs to be investigated [ ] Clarify - YATeTo only works with linear systems
-[ ] Elaborate - Not clear if rebuilding matrices at every time step for non-linear would be worth it
+[x] Follow on - YATeTo uses this separation of concern [x] Elaborate - It is not clear if a compiler or BLAS is better, that needs to be investigated [x] Clarify - YATeTo only works with linear systems [x] Elaborate - Not clear if rebuilding matrices at every time step for non-linear would be worth it

 (15:40)
 ???
-[ ] Add a summary section - Why you study these things?
+[x] Add a summary section - Why you study these things?
 In which way have these things effected decisions?

 [ ] Potentially - look at stencil compilers, PLUTO is interesting